Abhinivesh08/Infrashield-AI-web/README.md

 ## Login

-The login screen is a UI demo only (no real authentication, no backend).
+The login screen is a UI demo only (no real authentication backend).
 Use "Continue with Demo Login" to enter the app.